 If you’ve decided to spend more than just a day trip in the Lake Bohinj area, then you’re going to need to find an excellent place to rest your head for the night.
 Luckily for you, there are lots of accommodation options around Lake Bohinj that will suit all kinds of travellers. if you’re wondering where to stay, have a look at these suggestions:

 Hotel Bohinj – Located just 100 metres away from Lake Bohinj itself, this hotel is the perfect place to stay for travellers looking for a bit of luxury.
 They have a number of plush rooms on offer, there is a bar/restaurant on site where you can get breakfast and dinner and there are a number of amenities to ensure you have a great stay.
 Click here to see their availability

 Hotel Gasperin Bohinj – If you’re on a mid-range budget and want a clean and comfortable place to stay near Bohinj, then this hotel is a great option for you!
 Located only 250 metres from Lake Bohinj, they have a range of great rooms available, 24-hour reception and an excellent buffet breakfast on offer every morning.
 Click here to see their availability

 Private Rental – Another popular option in Bohinj is a private holiday rental.
 There are lots of options available out there, including luxury riverside cottages like this one to more affordable choices, as well.
 Click here to browse Bohinj private rentals

 Not quite what you’re looking for?
 Click here to browse more Bohinj hotels!

-There are so many great things to do in Bohinj that I encourage you to try and spend as much time as possible at Slovenia’s largest lake.
+There are so many great things to do when you visit Lake Bohinj that I encourage you to try and spend as much time as possible at Slovenia’s largest lake.
 This beautiful natural wonder has so much to offer visitors and is sure to take your breath away.

-Are you looking for things to do in Bohinj?
+Are you looking for things to do at Lake Bohinj?
 Are you planning a visit soon?
 Let us know in the comments!